ciena/oftee/README.md

 devices are configured to use the `oftee` as their SDN controller.
 If `oftee` is listening on port `8853` on IP `172.17.0.4` then the devices would set their controller to `tcp:172.17.0.4:8853`.

+## Credits
+I have advocated for the disaggregation of the control plane, both in the context of ONOS and ODL.
+This project originated out of a conversation with and suggestion by _[Sergio](https://github.com/Sergio-Slobodrian)_ revolving around the topic of controller disaggregation.